marcm200/julia-polygon/README.md

 of that polygon does not have a specific mathematical meaning.

-The interior polygons are found by tiling the image in usually 5x5 grid points, finding those with only black pixels and then marking the inner 3x3 region.
+The interior polygons are found by tiling the image in usually 5x5 grid points, finding those with only black pixels and then marking the inner 3x3 region (see top of page's middle image).
 That gives an image with kernel seeds.
 Then those kernels are connected to identically colored ones horizontally and vertically only, and only if a connecting line has only neighbours either of black color or of marked color.
 That ensures there is room to the boundary of the region.
 If no further change can be made, the polygons are those marked pixels that do have a black neighbour left.